Election forms and FAQs

 - Talk to your mentor before meetings about the agenda and any items that you are unsure about.
 They can help you to raise or discuss an item.

 - Don’t forget to report back to the student body on non-confidential items.
-As the conduit between the student body and the Faculty / Academic Senate, you are required to report back to students using a range of tools and forums such as Facebook, email or MyMQ.
+As the conduit between the student body and Faculty Board, you are required to report back to students using a range of tools and forums such as Facebook or email.

 How much time commitment is required?